 An entry-level resume can use security accomplishments from other jobs.
 You can also use volunteering or freelance work.

-See these junior cyber security analyst resume examples with no experience:
+See these entry-level cyber security analyst resume examples with no experience:

 Say the job wants monitoring, working with clients, and lowering malware threats.